North Carolina Civil Court Records

 How Do I Obtain Court Transcripts?

 Members of the public can obtain transcripts of civil court proceedings by contacting the court reporter.
 This service usually comes with a fee.
-If the written transcript is not available, interested parties may be able to request the audio recording from the clerk of court’s office.
+If the written transcript is not available, interested parties may be able to request the audio recording from the clerk of the court’s office.
 If the recorded transcript is categorized as confidential, use this form to ask for it.

 Accessing North Carolina Civil Court Records Via Mail